Visitor's firearms licence

 Bringing firearms into New Zealand

 You need a permit to bring firearms into New Zealand, including for hunting or competition.
-Apply online for an import permit at the same time as you apply for a visitor’s firearms licence.
+You can apply online for an import permit at the same time as you apply for a visitor’s firearms licence.

 Before you apply online: